robotros/UDACITY/full-stack-nanodegree/Project-Tournament-Results/tournament/README.md

 		- [Footnotes](#footnotes)

-# **PROJECT 2**
+# **PROJECT 4**
 ## Tournament Results

 ### Description

-Project 2 is  a database schema to store the game matches between players and query this data and determine the winners of various games. for the purpose of meeting UDACITY Full Stack web Developer Project 2
+Project 4 is  a database schema to store the game matches between players and query this data to establish standing and the next set of matches in a series. for the purpose of meeting UDACITY Full Stack web Developer Project 4

 ### What is Included